Klibberen and Émaischen explained

 Often ornately decorated, a Péckvillcher was traditionally made by a potter at the end of the day, to make use of any left-over clay.
 However, the tradition was said to have died out before the First World War.
 It was resurrected in 1937 by Jean Peters, a ceramic artist from Reckenthal, who made the whistles from Nospelt clay.

-Normally, you’ll find an Easter Sunday Péckvillchen market in Nospelt and one in Luxembourg City at rue Marché-aux-Poissons (where the St Michel's market was moved to in the 19th century).
+You'll find an Easter Sunday Péckvillchen market in Nospelt and one in Luxembourg City at rue Marché-aux-Poissons (where the St Michel's market was moved to in the 19th century).
 The market is often accompanied by folk dance displays.

 Originally exchanged between lovers, today the little clay wonders are considered collectors items.